QuintenTijn/4AI000_Heat_and_flow/Minutes/Minutes_meeting_2025_06-03.md

 ## Tasks for this week

+- Work in the file Bayesian_testing_notebook.ipynb from now on.
 - Try and fit the CNN this coming week.
 - Start report writing this week.
+- @QuintenTijn add scatter plot to Bayesian_testing_notebook.ipynb